link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 ```

 For better control and isolation, **Process Namespace** provides isolation of **Process IDs (PIDs)**.
-This means that processes running in different process namespaces are isolated from each other and can have **overlapping PIDs**
+This means that processes running in different process namespaces are isolated from each other and can have **overlapping PIDs**.
-(e.g., multiple containers can each have a process with PID 1).

 Again, a mapping occurs: a PID within a process namespace corresponds to a different PID on the host system.